wkhere/webassembly/README.md

 ```

 This results in a deeply nested list (aka [iolist])
-which you can flatten or send directly to the socket
+which you can flatten or better send to the socket as it is
 (via [Plug] & [Cowboy] for example).

 Loosely inspired by [Markaby].